cwrc/CWRC-Mapping-Timelines-Project/README.md

 ```

 ### `<spotlight>`
 A detailed view of a particular record.
-When a record is clicked in the map, timeline, or grid, it will become the selected record, and spotlight will automatically display its data.
+When a record is clicked in the atlas, timeline, or grid, it will become the selected record, and spotlight will automatically display its data.

 Unlike the other components, Spotlight does not change it behaviour with `params`.
 Instead, edit the spotlight template within the Component Templates section of the index.html file.
 Consult the *Knockout Bindings* section to know more about how to edit this template.